SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_16676d72-463e-4b8a-b13a-f8dd48cddc8c_do_not_edit_manually.md

     Detect threats based on indicators of compromise (IOCs) collected by SEKOIA's Threat and Detection Research team.

     - **Effort:** elementary

-??? abstract "Suspicious TOR Gateway"

-    Detects suspicious TOR gateways.
-Gateways are often used by the victim to pay and decrypt the encrypted files without installing TOR.
-Tor intercepts the network traffic from one or more apps on user’s computer, usually the user web browser, and shuffles it through a number of randomly-chosen computers before passing it on to its destination.
-This disguises user location, and makes it harder for servers to pick him/her out on repeat visits, or to tie together separate visits to different sites, this making tracking and surveillance more difficult.
-Before a network packet starts its journey, user’s computer chooses a random list of relays and repeatedly encrypts the data in multiple layers, like an onion.
-Each relay knows only enough to strip off the outermost layer of encryption, before passing what’s left on to the next relay in the list.

-    - **Effort:** advanced

 ??? abstract "Telegram Bot API Request"